 Fennel Hudson: Lifestyle & Countryside Author

-Fennel Hudson is a rural lifestyle and countryside author.
-He's published more than 30 books and is best known for his Fennel’s Journal series and as host of The Contented Countryman podcast.
+Fennel Hudson is a rural lifestyle & countryside author.
+He's best known for his Fennel’s Journal series of books and as host of The Contented Countryman podcast.
 (You can see his bibliography here.)
 He’s a naturalist and outdoorsman who, through his travels in wild places, explores the notions of freedom and self.
 A nature writer and country sportsman, Fennel's work has been compared to that of Roger Deakin, BB, Chris Yates, Jack Hargreaves and John Lewis-Stempel.

 The Contented Countryman

 Born in England in 1974, Nigel 'Fennel' Hudson grew up exploring the fields, woods and streams of the Welsh marches.
 Working as a gardener and estate hand, he savoured a slow-paced and idyllic life.
 But adult responsibilities and a desire for material things led him down a dark path.
 He gave up the life that defined him and went in search of gold that "glittered beneath a hangman's noose".
-Here, grappling with corporate and urban existence, he endured hardships that would affect his worldview forever.
+Here, grappling with corporate and urban existence, he endured hardships that would change his worldview forever.

 From having everything, to losing everything, Fennel eventually reclaimed his identity by restoring the values and lifestyle of his youth.
 This gave him a unique understanding of the meaning and True Beauty of life, which he shares by reminding us to ‘Stop – Unplug – Escape – Enjoy’.